 - People who are dehydrated or who exert muscles in hot weather

-- People with certain medical conditions including nerve disorders, cirrhosis, an underactive thyroid gland (hypothyroidism), and people who take certain medications.
+- People with certain medical conditions including nerve disorders, cirrhosis, an underactive thyroid gland (known as hypothyroidism), and people who take certain medications.

 - The elderly